-Risk Management of risk

-If the whole project was delivered as one,

-which design standards should the project

-conform to?

-Design Each authority has its own take on

-specification and style.
-It is recommended

-that the latest DfT guidance on cycle design is

-used to give the project continuity

-Parts of the project have not yet been

-designed and there is a risk that it may not be

-Design feasibility & costing possible to design and implement the project

-Design reasibility & costing within allocated budget.
-Capital programme

-allocation within each council should be used

-to supplement delivery where possible.

-As with any multi-faceted project there are

-risks of securing all the funding needed for

-Funding completion of the whole NCN.
-Early member

-support for a wider project delivery is needed

-to ensure funding streams can be secured.

-While political support is currently strong the

-Political support delivery horizon of the NCN is 2018/19.
-There

-is currently scope for that position to change.

-Planning permission is not granted in Internal budget allocated to progress a

-Windsor Great Park planning application to ensure route can be

-- Williagor Great Fairt delivered.
+Risk Management of risk Design If the whole project was delivered as one, which design standards should the project conform to?
+Each authority has its own take on specification and style.
+It is recommended that the latest DfT guidance on cycle design is used to give the project continuity Design feasibility & costing Parts of the project have not yet been designed and there is a risk that it may not be possible to design and implement the project within allocated budget.
+Capital programme allocation within each Council should be used to supplement delivery where possible.
+Funding As with any multi-faceted project there are risks of securing all the funding needed for completion of the whole NCN.
+Early member support for a wider project delivery is needed to ensure funding streams can be secured.
+Political support While political support is currently strong the delivery horizon of the NCN is 2018/19.
+There is currently scope for that position to change.
+Planning permission is not granted in Windsor Great Park Internal budget allocated to progress a planning application and associated Environmental Impact Assessment to ensure route can be delivered.